-For every timestamping unit a separate pattern and mask memory defining the comparator condition is implemented.
-To simplify the implementation and access the pattern and mask data are combined into one memory. with 128 entries; every entry containing one mask and one pattern byte.
-The even byte
+For every timestamping unit a separate pattern and mask memory defining the comparator condition is available.
+To simplify the implementation the pattern and mask data are combined into a single physical memory with 128 entries; every entry containing one mask and one pattern byte.
+The even byte of the pattern and mask memory hold the pattern data while the mask value is stored at the odd byte location.